Revista Nebrija de Lingüística Aplicada a la Enseñanza de las Lenguas. Vol. 20. Núm. 40 (2026).

 Regarding sentiment, scores for each text in pre- and posttest phases were automatically generated by

-the Watson NLU tool.
-The system applies machine-learning models trained on large text corpora to
+Watson NLU tool.
+The system applies machine-learning models trained on large text corpora to analyze

-analyze the linguistic features in the input text, providing a computational estimation for the emotional
+the linguistic features in the input text, providing a computational estimation for the emotional tone

-tone expressed in the text.
-The resulting sentiment scores range from -1 to 1, where values closer to 1
+expressed in the text.
+The resulting sentiment scores range from -1 to 1, where values closer to 1 indicate

-indicate a more positive tone, values closer to -1 reflect a negative tone, and values around 0, indicate a
+a more positive tone, values closer to -1 reflect a negative tone, and values around 0 indicate a more

-more neutral evaluative tone.
-Therefore, whereas lexical valence operates at the level of individual
+neutral evaluative tone.
+Therefore, whereas lexical valence operates at the level of individual words,

 context in which words appear.